-The SENCo has the responsibility to ensure that:
+The SENDCo has the responsibility to ensure that:

-- Ensuring SEN has a high profile in the school. - Monitoring the academic progress of all SEN students including those accessing the HUB - Ensuring a register of students with SEN is kept and is up to date. - Ensuring the correct provision is in place for all students with SEN. - Taking responsibility for management information systems- (Currently SIMS) - Using baseline data to identify and monitor all students with SEN. - Conducting Annual Reviews and monitoring the progress of Statemented students. - Monitoring, evaluating and reviewing the curriculum that is in place for all students with SEN. - Coordinating smooth transition from feeder schools, and to higher education establishments attending and organising meetings where appropriate. - Ensuring that access arrangements are in place, when required, for external examinations. - Overseeing the Pupil Passports (see Appendix 2) - Identifying Barriers to Learning for every individual SEN pupil, including Behaviour for Learning and disseminating strategies to staff (See Appendix 3) - A staged process of assessment and action planning for individual students is implemented - Transferring Statements over to Education Health Care plans. - Teachers are kept fully informed and are making appropriate provision for students with SEN. - Maintaining the school provision map. - Students are referred to the LA for statutory assessment if required. - Regular liaison with external agencies e.g. MES/Of- site providers.
+- Ensuring SEND has a high profile in the school. - Monitoring the academic progress of all SEND students including those accessing the Hub - Ensuring a register of students with SEND is kept and is up to date. - Ensuring the correct provision is in place for all students with SEND. - Taking responsibility for management information systems- (Currently SIMS). - Using baseline data to identify and monitor all students with SEND. - Conducting Annual Reviews and monitoring the progress of Statemented students. - Monitoring, evaluating and reviewing the curriculum that is in place for all students with SEND. - Coordinating smooth transition from feeder schools, and to higher education establishments attending and organising meetings where appropriate. - Ensuring that access arrangements are in place, when required, for external examinations. - Overseeing the Pupil's Learning plans (see Appendix 2) - Identifying Barriers to Learning for every individual SEND pupil, including Behaviour for Learning and disseminating strategies to staff (See Appendix 3)

-- Meet at least termly with the Link Governor for SEN. - Appropriate staff development and training is provided. - Liaising with parents of pupils with SEN through parents' evenings and meetings where appropriate. - Leading teaching staff and TAs and HLTAs with Wave 1, Wave 2 and Wave 3 interventions.
-(See Appendix 4) - Regularly liaising with DoYs/HoDs and PMs on academic progress of SEN students and B4L - Regularly review and actively promote the "Magnificent 7" (See Appendix 5)
+- A staged process of assessment and action planning for individual students is implemented. - Transferring Statements over to Education Health Care plans. - Teachers are kept fully informed and are making appropriate provision for students with SEND. - Maintaining the school provision map. - Students are referred to the LA for statutory assessment if required. - Regular liaison with external agencies e.g. MES/Of- site providers. - Meet at least termly with the Link Governor for SEND. - Appropriate staff development and training is provided. - Liaising with parents of pupils with SEND through Parents' Evenings and meetings where appropriate. - Leading teaching staff and TAs and HLTAs with Wave 1, Wave 2 and Wave 3 interventions.
+(See Appendix 4). - Regularly liaising with DoYs/HoDs and PMs on academic progress of SEND students and B4L. - Regularly review and actively promote the "Magnificent 7" (See Appendix 5).